digital-asset/docs.daml.com/docs/2.10.0/docs/query/pqs-user-guide.rst

 Ledger API Users and Daml Parties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PQS connects to a participant (via Ledger API) as a user defined through the `User Identity Management <https://docs.daml.com/canton/usermanual/identity_management.html#user-identity-management>`__ feature.
+PQS connects to a participant (via Ledger API) as a user, as defined through the `User Identity Management <https://docs.daml.com/canton/usermanual/identity_management.html#user-identity-management>`__ feature.
 PQS gets its user identity by providing an OAuth token of that user.
-After authenticating, the participant has the authorization information to know what Daml Party data the user is allowed to access.
-By default, PQS will subscribe to data for all parties available to PQS's authenticated user.
+After authenticating, the participant has the authorization information to know what Daml Party data the user can access.
+By default, PQS subscribes to data for all parties available to PQS's authenticated user.
 However, this scope can be limited via the ``--pipeline-filter-parties`` filter parameter.

 Token expiry
 ~~~~~~~~~~~~